Modelling two-dimensional droplet rebound off deep fluid baths: Mathematical model

 which include the kinematic boundary condition, normal and tangential stress balances, velocity continuity, and far field decay, respectively.
 We have omitted normal stresses in the air, in anticipation of a lubrication layer approximation.

-The arguments in \cite{dias2008theory} (recovering the viscous damping term for water waves obtained by \cite{lamb1924hydrodynamics}) involve a smallness assumption in the boundary layer flow represented by $\psi$ and a boundary layer scaling for $\psi$ in its vertical dependence.
+The arguments in Dias \textit{et al} \cite{dias2008theory} (building on the viscous damping rates for water waves obtained by Lamb \cite{lamb1924hydrodynamics}) involve a smallness assumption in the boundary layer flow represented by $\psi$ and a boundary layer scaling for $\psi$ in its vertical dependence.
+This is explained in more detail in Appendix \ref{App: Boundary}.
 The boundary conditions then simplify to

 where we have introduced the kinematic viscosity $\nu_b = \mu_b/\rho_b$ and substituted for the linearized curvature of the surface $\kappa = -\partial_x^2 \eta_b$.
 Disregarding terms of $O({\mu_a}/{\mu_b})$, one can deduce using the leading order balance $\partial_t \eta_b = \partial_z \phi$ that $\partial_x \psi = 2\nu_b \partial_{x}^2 \eta_b$, and hence the boundary conditions for the velocity potential and the free surface evolution are forced by air pressure alone